-Nabob Noojum-ad-Dowlah, i.
+Mahomed Reza Khan, selected for office of chief minister to the Nabob Noojum-ad-Dowlah, i.
 469. manifests his gratitude towards those to whom he owed his appointment, i.
-472. ----- complaints of Nabob against, i.
-487. ----- exonerated from charges preferred against him, i.
-493. ----- reports prejudicial to character of, reach Court of Directors; orders sent to seize him, ii.
-31, 32. ----- his acquittal after tedious inquiry, ii.
-33. ----- Court of Directors satisfied of his innocence, direct his restoration to office. ii.
-87. 88. ----- complaints against, by Mobarik-ul-Dowlah; is removed from his charge, ii.
-125. ----- distribution of his salary by Nabob, ii.
-126. ----- is favourably noticed by Court of Directors, ii.
+472. complaints of Nabob against, i.
+487. exonerated from charges preferred against him, i.
+493. of Directors; orders sent to seize him, ii.
+31, 32. his acquittal after tedious inquiry, ii.
+33. Court of Directors satisfied of his innocence, direct his restoration to office, ii.
+87, 88. removed from his charge, ii.
+125. distribution of his salary by Nabob, ii.
+126. is favourably noticed by Court of Directors, ii.
 127. his restoration an article in the compact between Hastings and Francis, ii.
 131. MAHOMET Ali Khan, government of Arcot transferred to, i.
 89. his camp attacked by the French; precipitate flight of, i.
-90. - endeavours to make terms with the French, i.
-96. ----- small body of troops sent to his assistance by the British to prevent his falling off to the French, i.
-96. ----- his pecuniary distress, his troops threaten to desert him, applies to Mysore for aid, i.
-115. ------ Rajah of Tanjore declares in his favour, and dispatches troops to his assistance ; he receives further aid from other quarters, i.
-116. ----- head of Chunda Sahib, sent to, directs it to be publicly exhibited, i.
-131. ----- urged by Major Lawrence to proceed to reduction of unsubdued parts of the Carnatic, i.
-138. ----- objects to fulfil agreement for transfer of Trichinopoly to Mysore, i.
+90. endeavours to make terms with the French, i.
+96. small body of troops sent to his assistance by the British to prevent his falling off to the French, i.
+96. his pecuniary distress, his troops threaten to desert him, applies to Mysore for aid, i.
+115. patches troops to his assistance; he receives further aid from other quarters, i.
+116. head of Chunda Sahib, sent to, directs it to be publicly exhibited, i.
+131. urged by Major Lawrence to proceed to reduction of unsubdued parts of the Carnatic, i.
+138. nopoly to Mysore, i.
 138.

 MAHOMET Ali Khan professes himself willing to give up Trichinopoly when placed in quiet possession of his other dominions, i.
-139, 140.

-- his conference with Morari Row, i.
-141.

-makes over to Mysorean general revenues of Seringham, and receives Mysorean troops into Trichinopoly, i.
-144.

------- marches northward, accompanied by British force,

-succeeds in obtaining partial recognition of his authority; applies to British authorities for additional force to reduce Gingee; Major Kinnier dispatched for that purpose, but fails to effect it, i.
-153.

-congratulated by Mahrattas on successes against Kerjean, i.
-158.

-reducing Chingleput and Covelong; small force furnished him, i.
-158.

-his army broken up, i.
-164.

-accompanies Major Lawrence to Tanjore, i.
-175.

-English continue to aid him in collecting his revenues and reducing his vassals to obedience, i.
-181.

-his embarrassments, i.
-268.

-before it, departs with family to Negapatam, i.
-288.

-arrives at British camp before Pondicherry, and concurs in the indulgence given to the fugitives from that place, i, 353.

-rebellious vassals; Madura held in opposition to him, attacked and taken, i.
-523, 524.

-his dispute with the sovereign of Tanjore, i.
-524.

-\\\\\\ authorizes Mr. John Macpherson to proceed to England as his accredited agent, ii.
-19.

-his disputes with Tanjore, promature peace concluded; hostilities recommenced; their termination, ii.
+139, 140. his conference with Morari Row, i.
+141. makes over to Mysorean general revenues of Seringham, and receives Mysorean troops into Trichinopoly, i.
+144. marches northward, accompanied by British force, i.
+144. succeeds in obtaining partial recognition of his authority; applies to British authorities for additional force to reduce Gingee; Major Kinnier dispatched for that purpose, but fails to effect it, i.
+153. congratulated by Mahrattas on successes against Kerjean, i.
+158. makes application to the English for means of reducing Chingleput and Covelong; small force furnished him, i.
+158. his army broken up, i.
+164. accompanies Major Lawrence to Tanjore, i.
+175. English continue to aid him in collecting his revenues and reducing his vassals to obedience, i.
+181. his embarrassments, i.
+268. desirous of quitting Madras when French appear before it, departs with family to Negapatam, i.
+288. arrives at British camp before Pondicherry, and concurs in the indulgence given to the fugitives from that place, i.
+353. assisted by government of Madras in reducing rebellious vassals; Madura held in opposition to him, attacked and taken, i.
+523, 524. his dispute with the sovereign of Tanjore, i.
+524. authorizes Mr. John Macpherson to proceed to England as his accredited agent, ii.
+19. his disputes with Tanjore, premature peace concluded; hostilities recommenced; their termination, ii.
 27, 28.